Upcoming Retreats

 The daily rhythm in Ubaté includes:

-One day is devoted to a pilgrimage to Villa de Leyva, a sacred Muisca territory, offering an opportunity to integrate the teachings within a different ancestral landscape.
+The final day and night of the retreat is dedicated to a pilgrimage to Villa de Leyva, a sacred Muisca territory, offering an opportunity to integrate the teachings within a different ancestral landscape.

 A Living Schedule